grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 On one of these trips through the boat he found Chips asleep in her rack and woke her up.
 "Chips, I need you to tune that engine to absolutely maximize efficient fuel consumption," he told her.
 She groggily got on her feet and marked the passage of the next several hours by keeping up a steady beat of oaths from deep in the ship while she carefully and continually trimmed the diesel engine's fuel intake.

-No matter how parsimonious they were with the power usage and fuel consumption though, the _Prospect_ was so much bigger that it was eating through the _Gnat's_ remaining fuel oil at an insatiable rate.
+No matter how parsimonious they were with the power usage and fuel consumption though, the _Prospect_ was so much bigger that it was eating through the _Gnat_'s remaining fuel oil at an insatiable rate.
 Back in the control room of the _Prospect_, Hemi calculated how quickly they were burning fuel oil by hand, and measured it against how far they had to go.
 He could not promise Percy that they would not be rowing the _Prospect_ the last few miles.

 [//]: # (----- invisible character break)